robsonalvesdevbr/mcp-gateway/README.md

 docker mcp gateway run --port 8080 --transport streaming

 # Run with specific servers only, and select all tools from server1 and just tool2 from server2
-docker mcp gateway run --servers server1 --servers server2 --tools server1:* --tools server2:tool2
+docker mcp gateway run --servers server1,server2 --tools server1:* --tools server2:tool2

 # Run a fallback secret lookup - lookup desktop secret first and the fallback to a local .env file
 docker mcp gateway run --secrets=docker-desktop:./.env